DTStack/dt-sql-parser/README.md

 import { GenericSQL, FlinkSQL, SparkSQL, HiveSQL, PLSQL, PostgresSQL, TrinoSQL } from 'dt-sql-parser';
 ```

-Before employing syntax validation, code completion, and other features, it is necessary to instantiate the Parser of the relevant SQL type.
+Before using syntax validation, code completion, and other features, it is necessary to instantiate the Parser of the relevant SQL type.
 For instance, one can consider using `GenericSQL` as an example:
 ```javascript
 const parser = new GenericSQL();
 ```

-The following usage examples will utilize the `GenericSQL`, and the Parser for other SQL types will be employed in a similar manner as `GenericSQL`.
+The following usage examples will utilize the `GenericSQL`, and the Parser for other SQL types will be used in a similar manner as `GenericSQL`.

 ### Syntax Validation
 ```javascript